5 Best Islands to Visit in Thailand

 Thailand is one of the most amazing travel destinations in the world attracting millions of tourists every year.

 THis country has everything, tasty food, friendly people, a warm climate, culture, bustling cities, elephants, beaches and also some of the most beautiful beaches in the world.

 There are over 1400 islands in Thailand, all are special and unique in their own way.
 But choosing where to go can be difficult, as each island is different, some are super touristy, some are great for diving, others for partying, and some offer a totally authentic and local experience away from the tourist crowds.

 If you are looking to plan a dream trip to Thailand, including the islands in your itinerary is essential, you could organise everything independently or book Thailand tours.
 Benefits of tours include getting transport and accommodation included, as well as travelling in a group, having a lot of fun and getting guided to the best locations.

 Now check out our guide which will help you to narrow down where to go.

 These are our top rated islands you really shouldn't miss.

 1. Koh Tao

-Found in the south of Thailand near Phuket, Koh Phi Phi is a mecca for backpackers.
+Located in the south of Thailand near Phuket, Koh Phi Phi is a mecca for backpackers.
 A strip of bars are found along the main beach, where it is busy all times of the night.
 Most people who visit Koh Phi Phi, take a snorkelling trip which includes locations like Monkey Islands and secluded lagoons.
-As well as a visit to the famous Maya Beach, which is known from the movie 'The Beach' which stars Leonardo DeCaprio.
+As well as a visit to the famous Maya Beach, which helped to put Thailand on the world map due to being the location of the movie 'The Beach' which stared Leonardo DiCaprio.

 3. Koh Phangan